wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 The Gorouter limits the number of file descriptors to 100,000 per job.
 Once the limit is met, the Gorouter is unable to establish any new connections.
 To reduce the risk of DDoS attacks, VMware recommends doing one or both of the following:
 * Within TAS for VMs, set **Maximum connections per back end** to define how many requests can be routed to any particular app instance.
 This prevents a single app from using all Gorouter connections.
 The value specified should be determined by the operator based on the use cases for that foundation.
 * Add rate limiting at the load balancer level.

-## TAS Gorouter Handling Latency

-Measures the amount of time a Gorouter takes to handle requests to backend endpoints, including both apps, CC and UAA.
-This is a 30-minute moving average round trip response time, including route handling.
-It indicates how Gorouter jobs in TAS impact overall responsiveness.
-Latencies above 100 ms can indicate problems with the network, misbehaving backends, or a need to scale the Gorouter due to traffic congestion.

-ACTIONS:
-* First inspect logs for network issues and indications of misbehaving backends.
-* If it appears that the Gorouter needs to scale due to ongoing traffic congestion, do not scale on the latency metric alone.
-You should also look at the CPU utilization of the Gorouter VMs and keep it within a maximum 60-70% range.
-* Resolve high utilization by scaling the Gorouter.

-## TAS Gorouter Server Error

-The number of requests completed by the Gorouter VM for HTTP status family 5xx, server errors, emitted per Gorouter instance.

-A repeatedly crashing app is often the cause of a big increase in 5xx responses.
-However, response issues from apps can also cause an increase in 5xx responses.
-Always investigate an unexpected increase in this metric.

-## TAS Gorouter Throughput

-Measures the number of requests completed by the Gorouter VM, emitted per Gorouter instance.
-The aggregation of these values across all Gorouters provide insight into the overall traffic flow of a deployment.
-Unusually high spikes, if not known to be associated with an expected increase in demand, could indicate a DDoS risk.
-For performance and capacity management, consider this metric a measure of router throughput per job, converting it to requests-per-second, by looking at the delta value of `gorouter.total_requests` and deriving back to 1s, or `gorouter.total_requests.delta)/5`, as this is a 5-second metric.

-For optimizing the Gorouter, consider the requests-per-second derived metric in the context of router latency and Gorouter VM CPU utilization.
-From performance and load testing of the Gorouter, VMware has observed that at approximately 2500 requests per second, latency can begin to increase.

-ACTIONS:

-To increase throughput and maintain low latency, scale the Gorouters either horizontally or vertically and ensure that the `system.cpu.user` metric for the Gorouter stays in the suggested range of 60-70% CPU Utilization.
-For more information about the `system.cpu.user` metric, see VM CPU Utilization.

 ## TAS Gorouter Time Since Last Route Register Received